-- 79. Payroll costs are the most significant cost in most departments and it is usual for the payroll budget to be built up by individual member of staff.
-Payroll budgeting is undertaken using the BFT, which contains the central assumptions for cost of living awards, changes to NI and employer pension contributions etc. For operational information about the BFT please refer to the relevant BFT Support webpages - 80.
-The BFT payroll planning application forecasts costs for the following natural accounts:
+79. Payroll costs are the most significant cost in most departments and the payroll budget is built up by individual member of staff.
+Payroll budgeting is undertaken using the BFT, which contains the central assumptions for cost of living awards, changes to NI and employer pension contributions etc. For operational information about the BFT please refer to the relevant BFT Support webpages

+80. The BFT payroll planning application forecasts costs for the following natural accounts:

 Academic Staff

 50100 Academic Staff

 50110 Research Staff

 50120 Teaching Staff

 Support Staff

 50200 Support Staff - Administration

-502 Support Staff - General
+50210 Support Staff - General

 50220 Support Staff - Premises

-50230 Support Staff - Lbrary and Museum Staff
+50230 Support Staff - Library and Museum Staff

 50300 Technicians

 - 81. You should consider the costs of research, casual, paid as claimed and agency staff separately (see guidance notes below).
 This includes casual staff and paid as claimed staff who are paid through the university payroll system. - 82.
-Assumptions on pay increases for 2022/23 can be found in Appendix A for information. - 83.
+Assumptions on pay increases for 2023/24 can be found in Section 1 for information. - 83.
 Personnel Services publish the following salary scales and these will be reflected in the BFT: - Grades 1 5 - Grades 6 and above - Clinical, Academic and Related grades - 84.
 The published pay scales contain information which reflects the latest pay awards.
 You should be aware that the published scales will NOT include any expected changes to the cost of living award and NI/pension rates for the following year. - 85.
 There will be a number of staff on other and non-standard pay scales.
 If you need to obtain information on any of these, please speak to your divisional finance team in the first instance, who may be able to advise. - 86.
 If you expect to make a new appointment during the year and need to include it in your budget, please use a realistic start date and do not automatically assume that new staff will all start on 1 August.
 Please do not underestimate the time it takes to recruit a member of staff and bear in mind that first recruitment exercises can be unsuccessful.
 One of the main causes for underspending pay budgets is due to delayed recruitment.

 - 87. For those on or expected to go on maternity leave, there are specific rules governing the costs to the department, with some costs being offset by government funding.
 Your divisional office should be able to provide advice on how to show this on your pay forecast. - 88.
 Staff may take up to 52 weeks maternity leave but you should be aware that staff may choose to return earlier.
 If you know of an intention to return before 52 weeks, you should factor this into your budget. - 89.
 If you plan to bring in temporary staff to provide maternity cover and the temporary cover will be paid through the main payroll, please also include the cost of this in your payroll budget.
 If you plan to use casual or agency staff, please include this cost under the Casual and Agency natural account. - 90.
-If you expect the returning member of staff to begin to work on a part time basis, you should factor this change into the budget. - 91.
-Note on Oxford Living Wage.
-The decision has been taken to move to the Oxford Living Wage at the University from August 2020.
-The BFT includes uprated pay scale points for 2022/23.
+If you expect the returning member of staff to begin to work on a part time basis, you should factor this change into the budget.